 This will open the SSL Certificates area where you can upload your certificates:

-Clicking the Upload File or the Add Another SSL Certificate options will allow you to select an SSL certificate to upload.
+Selecting the Web Content CNAME tab and clicking the Add New button will allow you to select an SSL certificate to upload.

 SSL Certificate Setup and Requirements

 First, you will need to set up a CNAME within your domain provider's settings.
 The following are what your CNAME needs to point to depending on the regional data center that you are registered for:

 Caution: If you have already uploaded an SSL certificate using the old cd-analytics.azurefd.net endpoint and you are replacing or renewing the existing certificate, then it will need to remain on the old endpoint instead of using one of the new regional endpoints.

 Trying to change the endpoint to the newer endpoints while renewing the certificate may cause web content using the associated CNAME to become inaccessible.

 The appropriate Front Door URL should also appear under Azure Front Door Endpoint when adding a new certificate.